mayravherman/mayrav.design/content/projects/sg-insights/index.md

 # Shotgun Production Insights

-## Visual analytics and reporting tools for project data
+## A powerful way to visualize production data in Shotgun

 [Production Insights](https://www.shotgunsoftware.com/blog/shotgun-76-introduces-production-insights/) are a new set of analytics and reporting tools that give studios the ability to visualize key production metrics, keep a close eye on the progress of their projects, and make business-critical decisions before they snowball.